Please check out the church’s new web page to get all the news at www.AssumptionDuncanOK.com.

 Meeting this week will be the youth group at 5 p.m.
 Sunday, the stewardship team at 6 p.m.
 Monday, the elders and diaconate at 6:30 p.m.
 Tuesday, the leadership team at 7 p.m.
 Tuesday, and the choir at 6:30 p.m.
 Wednesday.

 For more information call 580-255-2825.

-Interim pastor Toby Walker will bring the messages for both Sunday services.
+Interim pastor Toby Walker will present “An Unchanging Ministry,” from Mark 16:19, for his Sunday morning sermon; Marcia Hart is music director, and Scott Pitts is song leader.
 Evening activities include choir practice at 4 p.m., youth meetings at 5 p.m. and worship at 6 p.m.

 On Wednesdays, Loops of Love knit and crochet time is from 10 a.m. until noon.
 Prayer service, Youth Bible Study and Teamkids each begin at 6 p.m.

 The monthly Women’s Bible Study and Luncheon will be at noon in the Old Fellowship Hall; area women are welcome.

 For more information call 580-439-5335.

 Chisholm Trail Church of Christ

 Chisholm Trail is pleased to welcome Adam and Rachel Smith along with their two daughters, Hannah Claire and Zoe to the congregation.
 Adam is the new youth minister and Rachel will be assisting with the children’s ministry.
 There will be a welcome luncheon this Sunday after Bible study to welcome the Smiths to Chisholm Trail.